alsolh/windows-container-kubernetes-dev/README.md

 # windows-container-kubernetes-dev
 Guide for creating a local development environment suitable for multi k3s cluster creation and container development on windows machines

-I have tried multiple local kubernetes clusters and found k3d the most suitable for local development and most feature rich to cover any use case, also it has a very small footprint and startup time.

-Special thanks to my friend https://github.com/hdnebat for his guides and advices.

 # Primary tools:

 Setup Docker Desktop https://www.docker.com/products/docker-desktop